 -clear any metal shavings from this and then test the ABS sensor again

 To avoid costly diagnostic from repair shops, invest in a car scanner (Autel MaxiCOM MK808BT) or a multimeter and learn how to use it.
-Aside from ABS, you can use them to diagnose other car problems as well.
+Aside from ABS, you can also use them to diagnose other car problems, like finding which O2 sensor is bad.